-The courses in this major are designed to provide students with an understanding of professional practices and techniques applied in the major areas of marketing management.
+The courses in this major are designed to provide students with an understanding of professional practices and techniques applied in major areas of marketing management.
+Through careful planning, a student who elects a major in marketing may add a second major from a complimentary area such as economics, management, international business, psychology, or other fields of interest.

 Take a look further into the course requirements, by viewing the Marketing guide sheet.
 (Please make sure to select the correct catalog year, course requirements may vary